andrearcaina/fastapi-showcase/README.md

 For an in-depth understanding of an API, take a look at the slides [here](https://docs.google.com/presentation/d/1My6xQ1N1SMr7_Jarb1AqsfqdDeZAGn6ZJDVrmIj_urU/edit?usp=sharing)

 # Shortcut
-If you want to shortcut everything, make sure you have at least step 3 done, and then clone this repository (assuming you have [git](https://git-scm.com/) installed).
+If you want to shortcut everything, clone this repository (assuming you have [git](https://git-scm.com/) installed).
 1. Clone command -> `git clone https://github.com/andrearcaina/fastapi-tutorial.git`
    - run `pip install -r requirements.txt` to install all dependencies required for this tutorial!
 3. Then, run `uvicorn main:app --reload` to run the API.